Gowthami0901/HR_Recruiter/README.md

 Reduce unconscious bias in the recruitment process by focusing on objective criteria.
 Promote diversity and inclusion within the organization.

 **How it works:**
-- The AI system focuses on objective criteria such as skills, experience, and education, reducing the influence of unconscious bias.
+- The system focuses on objective criteria such as skills, experience, and education, reducing the influence of unconscious bias.
 - This promotes a more diverse and inclusive workplace.

 ### 5. Predictive Analytics
 Use historical data to predict which candidates are likely to succeed in a given role.
 Make more informed decisions and improve the overall quality of hires.

 **How it works:**
-- The AI system collects data on candidate interactions and responses.
+- The system collects data on candidate interactions and responses.
 - It uses predictive analytics to assess the likelihood of a candidate's success in the role.

 ### 6. Interview Scheduling
 Automate the scheduling process for interviews.
 Find mutually convenient times for candidates and interviewers, reducing back-and-forth communication and speeding up the hiring process.

 **How it works:**
-- The AI system coordinates with both candidates and interviewers to find suitable times for interviews.
+- The system coordinates with both candidates and interviewers to find suitable times for interviews.
 - It automates the scheduling process, reducing back-and-forth communication.

 ### 7. Sentiment Analysis
 Analyze the language used in candidate communications to gauge their sentiment and engagement levels.
 Gain additional insights into a candidate's enthusiasm and cultural fit.

 **How it works:**
-- The AI system analyzes the language used in candidate communications to gauge their sentiment and engagement levels.
+- The system analyzes the language used in candidate communications to gauge their sentiment and engagement levels.
 - It provides additional insights into a candidate's enthusiasm and cultural fit.

 ### 8. Bot Call and WhatsApp Chatbot
 Enhance candidate engagement and streamline communication using bot calls and WhatsApp chatbots.

 **How it works:**
-- The AI system can initiate bot calls to candidates to gather their interest and availability.
+- The system can initiate bot calls to candidates to gather their interest and availability.
 - WhatsApp chatbots can send automated messages to candidates, providing updates and gathering responses.

 ### 9. Automatic Update Fields in Modal
 Automatically update fields in the modal based on user interactions and data changes.

 **How it works:**
-- The AI system dynamically updates modal fields to reflect the latest information, ensuring that users always have access to the most current data.
+- The system dynamically updates modal fields to reflect the latest information, ensuring that users always have access to the most current data.

 ### 10. Generate PDF from Job Description
 Generate a PDF document from the job description for easy sharing and documentation.

 **How it works:**
-- The AI system converts the job description into a PDF format, which can be downloaded and shared.
+- The system converts the job description into a PDF format, which can be downloaded and shared.

 ### 11. Handle Download Logic
 Provide a seamless experience for downloading job descriptions and other documents.

 **How it works:**
-- The AI system handles the download logic, allowing users to download documents with a single click.
+- The system handles the download logic, allowing users to download documents with a single click.

 ### 12. Manage Jobs
 Easily manage job descriptions, including creating, updating, and deleting job descriptions.

 **How it works:**
-- The AI system provides a user-friendly interface for managing job descriptions, including options to create new job descriptions, update existing ones, and delete outdated ones.
+- The system provides a user-friendly interface for managing job descriptions, including options to create new job descriptions, update existing ones, and delete outdated ones.

 ### 13. Schedule Interviews with Email, Bot Call, and WhatsApp Chat
 Schedule interviews and notify candidates via email, bot call, and WhatsApp chat.

 **How it works:**
-- The AI system schedules interviews and sends notifications to candidates via email, bot call, and WhatsApp chat, ensuring that candidates are informed and engaged throughout the process.
+- The system schedules interviews and sends notifications to candidates via email, bot call, and WhatsApp chat, ensuring that candidates are informed and engaged throughout the process.

 ### 14. Add Interview Rounds
 Add and manage multiple interview rounds for a comprehensive hiring process.

 **How it works:**
-- The AI system allows users to add and manage multiple interview rounds, including specifying panel members, interview dates, and times.
+- The system allows users to add and manage multiple interview rounds, including specifying panel members, interview dates, and times.

 ### 15. Manage Users and Members
 Admin users can manage other users and panel members, including adding, updating, and deleting user and member information.